-1. You can get driver notifications in real time with GPS tracking equipment
+1. Driver notifications in real-time with GPS tracking equipment

 There are two types of vehicle tracking: active and passive.

-Active tracking, on the other hand, tracks your vehicles in real time.
-You can even track your vehicles when the ignition is off.
+- Active tracking, on the other hand, tracks your vehicles in real-time.
+You can even track your fleet vehicles when the ignition is off.
 That’s not where it ends: you can set automated notifications to alert you if, for instance, a vehicle is not where it’s supposed to be.

-2. You can mobilize your workforce with vehicle tracking software
+2. Mobilize your workforce with vehicle tracking software

 Since smartphones and tablets have rapidly become popular over the last several years, businesses have been finding that mobile devices have many benefits for their workforces.
-Mobile devices allow employees to engage with software while they’re on-the-go, so naturally, they’re perfect for your always on-the-go fleet!
+Mobile devices allow employees to engage with the software while they’re on the go, so naturally, they’re perfect for your always-on-the-go fleet!

 3. GPS tracking equipment can be small and discrete